developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 >This parm allows you to identify the Key for which Override Key Mapping will be added or modified.
 To add or modify Override Mappings for a Key, you must specify a parm value that contains a Key Identifier that is listed in the following table.

 >**Note:** Not all devices physically support Keys that correspond to every Key Identifier listed in the table.
 If an attempt is made to add an Override Mapping to a Key Mapping Table for a Key that is not supported on a device, then an error will be returned in the Result XML.
 Consult the documentation for a specific device for information on the Keys supported on that device.
-Alternately, you can query the KeyMappingMgr Feature Type to acquire a list of all Key Identifiers that are supported on that device.
+Alternately, you can query the KeyMappingMgr to acquire a list of all Key Identifiers that are supported on that device.

 <div class="parm-table">
  <table>